The Manual is compiling some of the most significant news items regarding COVID-19 to help people stay up to date.

 November 10, 2021

-Side effects were generally mild to moderate, lasting 1 to 2 days.
+Adverse reactions were generally mild to moderate, lasting 1 to 2 days.
 Injection-site pain was the most common local reaction, occurring in about 74% of vaccine recipients.
 Fatigue and headache were the most frequently reported systemic reactions.
-Frequency of fatigue and headache was similar among vaccine and placebo recipients after the first dose but were more frequent among vaccine recipients after the second dose.
+Frequency of fatigue and headache was similar among vaccine and placebo recipients after the first dose.
+Fatigue and headache were more frequent among vaccine recipients than among placebo recipients after the second dose.

 A significant immunological response was achieved by 99.2% of participants 1 month after the second dose (same immunological response rate as in vaccine recipients 16 to 25 years of age).
-There were 3 cases of COVID-19 (with onset 7 days or more after the second dose) among the 1,517 vaccine recipients and 16 among the 751 placebo recipients; the observed vaccine efficacy was 90.7%.
-No cases of severe COVID-19 or multisystem inflammatory syndrome (a rare complication of COVID-19 that causes fever, abdominal pain, and a rash) were reported.
+There were 3 cases of COVID-19 (with onset 7 days or more after the second dose) among vaccine recipients and 16 among placebo recipients; the observed vaccine efficacy was 90.7% (95% CI, 67.7 to 98.3).
+No cases of severe COVID-19 or multisystem inflammatory syndrome were reported.

 October 28, 2021